kuguma/ha-jinja2config/README.md

 /* This is a comment */
 ```

-## Breaking Changes in v2.0.0

-Version 2.0.0 migrates from `jinja-cli` to `jinjanator` (the modern successor to `j2cli`), which provides better support for custom delimiters and configuration options.
-The core functionality remains the same, but the underlying CLI tool has changed.
-Jinjanator supports Python 3.12+ and is actively maintained.

-## Changes in v2.0.1

-Version 2.0.1 ensures compatibility with Python 3.12+ by using jinjanator instead of the archived j2cli package.
-No functional changes from v2.0.0.

 ## Example

 I set up smart thermostats to control the underfloor heating for multiple rooms, requiring a certain amount of similar config per room.
 Using a template the amount of hand written yaml is greatly reduced, making it easier to manage and change as needed.